cdsap/Pagan/README.md

   - `mode`: The type of caching to apply during the experiment.
     - **Description**: Specifies the level and type of caching used during the experiment to evaluate its impact on performance.
 Caching modes can be adjusted to test different scenarios including no caching, dependency caching, task caching (local or remote), and combinations with transform caches.
     - **Options**:
-      - `no caching`: Disables all forms of caching.
       - `dependencies cache`: Caches dependencies only, without caching task outputs.
       - `dependencies cache - transforms cache`: Caches dependencies, excluding transforms cache.
       - `local task cache`: Enables caching of task outputs locally.